trustnote-org/document/TR-2018-01/TrustNote-TR-2018-01.md

 ![](./TrustNote_TR_2018_01/35.png)

 In proof-of-work mining, miners are tasked with generating a short binary blob (called a nonce), which, when hashed, produces an output value less than a pre-specified target threshold.
 Due to the cryptographic nature of each currency’s hash function, there is no way to reverse-engineer or back-compute a nonce that satisfies the target threshold limit.
-Instead, miners must “guess-and-check” hashes as fast as possible, and hope they’re the first miner in the entire crypto-currency’s network to find a valid nonce.
+Instead, miners must “guess-and-check” hashes as fast as possible, and hope they’re the first miner in the entire cryptocurrency's network to find a valid nonce.

-There are varaity of algorithms based on this consensus mechanism such as Equihash, Ethash.
-Equihash is a memory-oriented Proof-of-Work algorithm developed by the University of Luxembourg's Interdisciplinary Centre for Security, Reliability and Trust (SnT). **Zcash, Zcoin, Zclassic, Bitcoin Gold and Komodo** all using equihash while **Ethereum, Ethereum Classic, KodakCoin and Ubiq** are using Ethash.
+There are variety of algorithms based on this consensus mechanism such as Equihash, Ethash.
+Equihash is a memory-oriented Proof-of-Work algorithm developed by the University of Luxembourg's Interdisciplinary Centre for Security, Reliability and Trust (SnT). **Zcash, Zcoin, Zclassic, Bitcoin Gold and Komodo** all using Equihash while **Ethereum, Ethereum Classic, KodakCoin and Ubiq** are using Ethash.
 Equihash is a memory-oriented Proof-of-Work, which means how much mining you can do is mostly determined by how much RAM you have.
-The chart below shows how the ethash works. the main advantage of equihash over ethash is simplicity in algorithm.
+The chart below shows how the ethash works. the main advantage of Equihash over ethash is simplicity in algorithm.
 Equihash having the same speed on both CPU and GPU instead, Ethash has different speeds on CPU, GPU and FPGA based compilation.
-Finally, we can calculate the chance of reachinhg solution/solutions of equihash by taking advantage of special probablity.
+Finally, we can calculate the chance of reachinhg solution/solutions of Equihash by taking advantage of special probablity.
 The diagram of Ethash Algorithm and Equihash algorithms are presented below from refrence [5]:

 **Equihash Algorithm**